siphash by JoachimS

 The project includes a testbench that verifies that the core generates the correct response to the testvectors in Appendix A of the SipHash paper .
 The project also includes a simple Makefile for compiling the core using Icarus Verilog .

-The core has been implemented in an Altera Cyclone IV GX FPGA, see Implementation notes below for more information.
+The core has been implemented in Altera and Xilinx FPGA devices.
+See Implementation notes below for more information.